ABOUT BLUE VALLEY SCHOOLS FACILITIES

 Elementary School #23

-Elementary School #23 is the last new facility and last major project to be completed from the 2005 bond program.
-The site is located at Grant and 178th Street.
-Design is complete and construction is underway.
-An opening date for the new elementary school has not been announced.
+The last new facility and major project to be completed from the 2005 bond program, Wolf Springs Elementary, is located at Grant and 178th Street and will open for the 2017-18 school year housing early childhood through grade 5 students.

 2012 BOND PROJECTS